 The Board of Trustees

-The entire management and control of the activities, affairs, operations, business, and property of the Arkansas State University System (hereinafter referred to as the “University”) shall be completely and absolutely vested in the Board of Trustees of Arkansas State University (hereinafter referred to as the “Board”); however, upon general or specific authorization or delegation made or provided for in these Bylaws, the Board may exercise its management and control by and through such officers, officials, committees, and agents as may seem fit and proper.
+The entire management and control of the activities, affairs, operations, business, and property of the Arkansas State University System (hereinafter referred to as the “System”) shall be completely and absolutely vested in the Board of Trustees of the Arkansas State University System (hereinafter referred to as the “Board”); however, upon general or specific authorization or delegation made or provided for in these Bylaws, the Board may exercise its management and control by and through such officers, officials, committees, and agents as may seem fit and proper.

 II.1.
 Composition and Appointment of the Board